Students studying in library

 Two students in math class

-We will also offer in-person and virtual drop-in tutoring, but please note that these sessions are limited to 20-minutes during high traffic times.
-To avoid wait times, we strongly suggest that you make an appointment.
+We both offer in-person and virtual drop-in tutoring!
+Please note that these sessions are limited to 20-minutes during high traffic times.
+You will need to download MS Teams in order to join a virtual drop-in session.

 Asian female student in class